marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 	flags.DEFINE_boolean('enable_pooling', True, "Enable RideSharing/CarPooling")

 ### 2. Whether to use our pricing benchmark:
-	flags.DEFINE_boolean('enable_pricing', True, "Enable Pricing Novelty"), if this is set to False, the simulator will default to the Pooling Pricing explained in our manuscript.
+	flags.DEFINE_boolean('enable_pricing', True, "Enable Pricing Novelty") If this is set to False, the simulator will default to the Pooling Pricing explained in our manuscript.

 ### 3. Set the number of vehicles to be involved in the simulation:
 	flags.DEFINE_integer('vehicles', 8000, "number of vehicles")